microsoft/vscode-docs/api/extension-guides/notebook.md

 *Note:* `resolveNotebook` is called whenever a new editor is created for a notebook.
 A single notebook will have multiple editors, webviews, and `communication` channels if the user splits the notebook's editor.
 These can be differentiated through the `communication.editorId` field.

-The end result.
+Here's the end result.
 Multiple outputs are correctly handled, and comments are not loaded until they are requested:
 ![Multiple cell outputs shown.
 Clicking each cell's `load comments` button correctly loads its comments](images/notebook/dynamic-renderer.gif)

 Samples: